dfinity/ic/.github/CI_README.md

 - they can be installed on mutliple repos, however they only have access to the repo they are installed in

 ## Automated PRs by Bots
-To increase security and prevent a bot accidentally changing files that it shouldn't, we are introducing a new config file stored in .github/repo_policies/bot_approved_files.json in all public repos where any files changed by a bot must be listed.
+To increase security and prevent a bot from accidentally changing files that it shouldn't, we are introducing a new config file stored in .github/repo_policies/bot_approved_files.json in all public repos where any files changed by a bot must be listed.
 If not, the workflow will fail and the PR can't be merged.

 Workflow defined in: https://github.com/dfinity/public-workflows/blob/main/.github/workflows/repo_policies.yml